NathanielTurner/time_racker/Development_diary.md

 I can create and view a time_entry table and enter a duration
 * requires a database table and model for time_entry with a field :duration
-* requires a controller with new, create, index and show actions
+* requires a controller with new, create, and index
 * requires a new.html.erb view
 * requires a _new_form.html.erb partial
-* requires a show.html.erb view
+* requires a index.html.erb view
-* Requires a show.html.erb view
-* requires a 'time_entry/new' route
+* requires get 'time_entries/new', get 'time_entries/index' get  'time_entries/create' routes and resources :time_entries

 (1.test_setup)